top of page

 Color Strategy

-• Use 2–3 complementary colors
+• Use 2–3 complementary colors.

-• Slightly vary the tones board-to-board
+• Slightly vary the tones board-to-board.

-Application Tips:
+Application Tips

-• Apply with chip brushes
+• Apply with chip brushes.

-• Keep a spray bottle of clean water nearby to soften or erase color
+• Keep a spray bottle of clean water nearby to soften or erase color.

-• Work in layers and let tones blend naturally
+• Work in layers and let tones blend naturally.

-Step 7: Distress & Antique (Optional but Recommended)
+Step 7: Distress (Optional)

-To enhance realism:
+To enhance realistic textures:

-• Lightly scrub high spots with Scotch-Brite
+• Lightly scrub high spots with Scotch-Brite.

-• Blow off dust
+• Blow off dust.

+The two most common colors used are Chocolate and Black.
+See datasheet for the full application instructions.
 Apply evenly and wipe back to highlight grain, seams, and low spots.

-Step 8: Seal the Floor
+Step 9: Seal the Floor

 Finish with D-One Sealer to:

-• Lock in color
+• Lock in color.

-• Add durability
+• Add durability.

-• Protect against wear and moisture
+• Protect against wear and moisture.

 Apply per the manufacturer's instructions and allow sufficient curing time before traffic.